Madmartigan1/stegocrypt/README.md

 # StegoCrypt

-Steganography hides the existence of data; encryption protects the content.
-Hide encrypted messages or files inside images/videos with password-protected, pixel-level steganography.
+Steganography hides the existence of data, while encryption protects its content.
+StegoCrypt combines both — hiding encrypted messages or files inside images or videos using password-protected, pixel-level steganography.

 ✅ GUI app for Windows, MacOS and Linux • Optional CLI • Lossless output for reliable extraction.